Spectrum of p-adic linear differential equations II: Variation of the spectrum: Preliminaries

 \begin{Defi} Let $X$ be a quasi-smooth curve and $\cS$ a weak triangulation.
-The skeleton $\Gamma_S$ of $\cS$ is the subset of $X$ containing $\cS$ and every point of $X\setminus \cS$ that does not have a virtual open disc as a neighbourhood. \end{Defi}
+The skeleton $\Gamma_S$ of $X$, with respect to $\cS$, is the subset of $X$ containing $\cS$ and every point of $X\setminus \cS$ that does not have a virtual open disk as a neighborhood. \end{Defi}